phoboslab/jsmpeg/README.md

 - `poster` – URL to an image to use as the poster to show before the video plays.
 - `pauseWhenHidden` – whether to pause playback when the tab is inactive.
 Default `true`.
 Note that browsers usually throttle JS in inactive tabs anyway.
 - `disableGl` - whether to disable WebGL and always use the Canvas2D renderer.
 Default `false`.
+- `disableWebAssembly` - whether to disable WebAssembly and always use JavaScript decoders.
+Default `false`.
 - `preserveDrawingBuffer` – whether the WebGL context is created with `preserveDrawingBuffer` - necessary for "screenshots" via `canvas.toDataURL()`.
 Default `false`.
 - `progressive` - whether to load data in chunks (static files only).
 When enabled, playback can begin before the whole source has been completely loaded.
 Default `true`.
 - `throttled` - when using `progressive`, whether to defer loading chunks when they're not needed for playback yet.
 Default `true`.